DanielHardan/healthcare-ai-dq/README.md

 [TODO: Describe where to go from here]
 - Cross resource evaluations
 - Cross organization evaluations
+- Using historical values to predict future likelihood
 - Aggregate level evaluations (no immunizations for a primary care provider)

+### Bonus: Mapping
+[TODO: Include semantic relationship checks using vectors/embeddings for mapping verification]

 ## Background